frontendpatterns/frontendpatterns.dev/src/content/patterns/presentational-vs-container.md

 ## Solution

-Apply the Presentational vs. Container pattern by separating components that handle UI rendering from those that manage data and business logic, and reinforce it with concise examples or tests.
+Separate components that handle UI rendering from those that manage data and business logic.
 For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.